papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/reference.md

     Array of asset IDs to be transferred.

-    If a token or asset ID is provided as input, the API will resolve to using the `tokens` pallet.
-When no asset is passed in, the API will default to using the `balances` pallet.
+    When asset IDs are provided, the API dynamically selects the appropriate pallet for the current chain to handle these specific assets.
+If the array is empty, the API defaults to using the `balances` pallet.

     ---